Configuring Paddle Integrations

 To define a m3ter - Paddle integration:

-2. Select Create integration.
+2. Select Create Integration.
 The Create page opens at Stage 1: Select entity type.

-9. Select the Accounts you want the integration to apply to:
+7. Under Global Configuration, select the Accounts you want the integration to apply to:

 • Account Ids.
 Select the Accounts you want to include - all selected Accounts are treated as allowed for the integration.